 This week Renovate got accepted (launched!) into GitHub’s Marketplace with paid plans available.
-In this post, we give some backstory, some frontstory, and how we plan to juggle open source and monetization.

 But isn’t Renovate open source?